nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

 ### Eligibility check

 A new design question to consider was the business requirement that stated a learner must be eligible for CPD claims and this is something the submitter must acknowledge in their submission of the claim.
-Thinking about it with different options weighing pro and cons in technical difficulty and what the buisness is happy with came up with three options that then presented to the wider UCD team to see which one suited best.
+Thinking about it with different options weighing pro and cons in technical difficulty and what the buisness is happy with, I came up with three options that were presented to the wider UCD team to see which one was preferred.

 #### Option 1
 - Asking the submitter is the learner is elgigible by adding a simple checkbox on the declaration form at the end of the journey.